 The cost of the research proposal should be GST inclusive.
 Note that the budget template provided will automatically calculate GST at 15% and the GST-inclusive total.
-The GST-exclusive amounts shown in the "subtotal (a) + (b)" row should not exceed \$1 million per year.
+The GST-exclusive amounts shown in the "subtotal (a) + (b)" row should not exceed an average of \$1 million per year.

-Budget Example
+Budget example